progrium/tview-ssh/README.md

 # tview-ssh
-Example using [tcell](https://github.com/gdamore/tcell)+[tview](https://github.com/rivo/tview) over SSH using [gliderlabs/ssh](https://github.com/gliderlabs/ssh).
-There is a little bit of glue, but not enough for a library.
+Example using [tcell](https://github.com/gdamore/tcell)+[tview](https://github.com/rivo/tview) over SSH using [gliderlabs/ssh](https://github.com/gliderlabs/ssh) without allocating a PTY or creating a subprocess.
+There is a little bit of glue, but maybe not enough for a library?
 Plus it's probably incomplete.
 Here is what it looks like to make an SSH server that shows a modal when you connect:

 ```golang
 func main() {